 Avoid smoking, eating, or drinking while using malathion.
 When finished spraying, wash the outsides of the neoprene gloves with soap and water before removal.
 Remove any clothing that was worn during the malathion application and launder it as soon as possible.
 Wash any skin with soap and water that might have been exposed to malathion.

 Return any unused portion of malathion to its original container.
 Wear neoprene gloves while washing and rinsing the sprayer.
 Do not dispose of the rinse water by dumping it down a drain or into nearby bodies of water.
 Place it in a sealable container.
 Consult state and local guidelines for mandated procedures regarding disposal of unused malathion and contaminated washing and rinsing water.
 Guidelines vary by locale.

 - Malathion is effective against various beetles, leaf hoppers, aphids, and spider mites.

 - Photo Credit Brand X Pictures/Brand X Pictures/Getty Images

 Malathion is a pesticide that is used to control many pests.
 Mosquitoes, Japanese beetles, Mediterranean fruit flies, aphids and vinegar flies are...

 Termites are insects that feed upon dead plant material, such as leaves and wood.
 They are commonly found in wooden buildings, such...

 Spectracide Malathion Mixing Instructions

-Spectracide Malathion is an outdoor insecticide formulated to protect flowers, shrubs, fruits and vegetables.
-This 50 percent malathion solution is primarily ...
+Spectracide malathion is an outdoor insecticide formulated to protect flowers, shrubs, fruits and vegetables from leaf-eating insects.
+This 50-percent-malathion concentrate is primarily...

 Ace Malathion 50 Directions